Marian Kałuski: Personal views

 About his book Litwa Kowieńska – tam była Polska (whose title translates to "Kaunas Lithuania - Poland was there"), which he released in 2021, Marian Kałuski writes many things.
 For example, in his own words:Sowing by Lithuanian nationalists among Lithuanians a straightforward hatred of Poland and Poles and everything that is Polish was certainly a phenomenon in the history of not only Europe, but also the world.
 This is because until 1918, Poles and Lithuanians were brothers and Poles did not give Lithuanians any reason to hate them.
 You can look for the hand of Satan in it, otherwise it cannot be explained in any logical way.
 Lithuanians became his instrument in sowing hatred between nations.
 Personally, as a Catholic, I am amazed at the great role of the Lithuanian Catholic Church in this satanic work!Furthermore, he states thatThe second goal of the book is to show how Lithuanian nationalists - exceptionally stiff enemies of Poland, Poles and everything that is Polish for over a hundred years (in fact almost all Lithuanians) since 1918...The Australian Jewish writer and physician Serge Liberman describes some of Kałuski's journalistic writings as "vehemently antagonistic to Jews and to Israel".

+About his book W podzięce i ku pamięci Jankielom.
+Mały leksykon Żydów-patriotów polskich (whose title translates to “In Gratitude and in Memory of the Jankiels.
+A Small Lexicon of Polish-Jewish Patriots”) which was released in Warsaw in 2001, Marian Kaluski writes the following:

+“Polish–Jewish relations after the Second World War have never been easy.
+Anyone familiar with the history of Jews in Poland and with the history of Polish–Jewish relations (unfortunately, such people are few) must conclude that the current crisis is one great misunderstanding — on both sides.
+We should no longer tolerate this situation.
+In the interest of both nations, we ought to strive for an improvement in Polish–Jewish relations.”

+Furthermore, in his books “The Poles in Australia” (Melbourne 1985) and “Polacy w Chinach” (Polish people in China, Warsaw 2001) he wrote in a friendly way separate chapters about Polish Jews in these countries [5].